Flops and spherical functors: vanishing and 2-periodicity

-for an object $\mathcal{Q}$ locally projective in $\mathscr{A}_f$. \end{LEM} \begin{proof} First, we show that $f^*f_* \nN$ is torsion free.
-This can be done locally, i.e. we may assume that $f$ satisfies (c).
+is exact for any object $\mathcal{Q}$ locally projective in $\mathscr{A}_f$. \end{LEM} \begin{proof} First, we show that $f^*f_* \nN$ is torsion free.
+This can be done locally, i.e. we may assume that $Y$ is a spectrum of a complete Noetherian local ring.
 By \cite[Lemma 3.5.2]{VdB} sheaf $\nN$ is a direct sum of copies of $\oO_X$ and $\nN_i$, where $\nN_i$ are vector bundles dual to $\mM_i$.

 By \cite[Lemma 3.1.2]{VdB}, the sheaf $R^1f_* \nN_i$ is zero.
 By applying $f_* $ to sequence (\ref{eqtn_ses_O_N_D}), we obtain an exact sequence on $Y$

 By applying $f^*$, we get

 It implies that the torsion of $f^*f_* \nN_i$ is $L^1f^*f_* \oO_{D_i}$, which is zero by Lemma \ref{lem_L1ffOD_i=0}.
 Hence, sheaf $f^*f_* \nN_i$ is torsion free and the counit morphism $f^*f_* \nN_i \to \nN_i$ is an embedding.